FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Why is that?

-So as I sit here right now, I'm not familiar with the specific investigation, but I do know that we uh have had unfortunately quite a few investigations of um threatening mailings and white powder letters and things like that.
+So as I sit here right now, I'm not familiar with the specific investigation, but I do know that we have had, unfortunately, quite a few investigations of threatening mailings and white powder letters and things like that.

 Thank you.

-And would you maybe circle back to the Mr. Trump Donald Jr.?
+And would you maybe circle back to Mr. Trump, Donald Jr.?

 I think they'd like an update as well.

-Let me again I don't like I said, I'm not familiar with the specifics, but I'm happy to have us look at the same thing.
+Let me, again, I don't, like I said, I'm not familiar with the specifics, but I'm happy to have us look at it.

-brought up a random case as if the director is going to know about that.
+You brought up a random case as if the director is going to know about next year.

 Is that right?

-We obviously have uh lots of activity half, maybe over half of the FBI's field offices are working on this, including almost every headquarters division.
+We obviously have lots of half, maybe over half of the FBI's field offices are working on this, including almost every headquarters division.

 Okay.

-This is the same office that botched the Hunter at Biden laptop case.
+This is the same office that botched the Hunter Biden laptop case.

-So I want to be a little bit careful in what I can say here, because some of what you are talking about relates to an ongoing investigation being led to by the special counsel, uh, Mr. Weiss.
+So I want to be a little bit careful in what I can say here, because some of what you're talking about relates to an ongoing investigation being led by the special counsel, Mr. Weiss.

-But what I can tell you is that the Pittsburgh Field Office's involvement in the matter you're talking about was uh the choice to by the Attorney General, Attorney General Barr to have the U.S. attorney and the FBI field office at Pittsburgh handle that particular matter.
+But what I can tell you is that the Pittsburgh Field Office's involvement in the matter you're talking about was the choice by the Attorney General, Attorney General Barr, to have the U.S. Attorney and the FBI Field Office at Pittsburgh handle that particular matter.

-As to your summary or characterization of what uh U.S. attorney now former U.S. Attorney Brady actually said, I'm I'd have to see the whole context.
+As to your summary or characterization of what U.S. Attorney, now former U.S. Attorney Brady, actually said, I'd have to see the whole context.

-I'm not quite sure that's what he said, but uh I think as to the your overall question about confidence, uh what I would tell you is we have uh that's the point I'm trying to make about the sheer breadth of our investigation.
+I'm not quite sure that's what he said, but I think as to your overall question about confidence, what I would tell you is we have, that's the point I'm trying to make about the sheer breadth of our investigation.

-These are people uh who are working around the clock to deal with this historic attack.
+These are people who are working around the clock to deal with this historic attack.

 I appreciate the gentleman yielding.

-I guess I'm not clear exactly where all you said there were eight shell casings on the roof, so eight bullets were fired.
+Director, I guess I'm not clear exactly where all you said there were HL casings on the roof, so eight bullets were fired.

-We obviously know that Mr. Compertori lost his life.
+We obviously know that Mr. Compatori lost his life.

-Two other two other rally goers were injured, seriously injured, and then the one that hit President Trump.
+Two other rallygoers were injured, seriously injured, and then the one that hit President Trump.

-Um does that account for was it were some of these individuals hit multiple times?
+Does that account for some of these individuals hit multiple times?

 Where did all eight bullets go?